pragya0209jain/data-quality-checks/README.md

 ## Dataset

-The dataset is sourced directly from this repository on GitHub.
-The script is designed to fetch the dataset using its URL, ensuring ease of use and no dependency on local files.
+The dataset is sourced from Kaggle and is uploaded to the repository.

 ## Requirements